som3canadian/cloudflare-access-group-ip-updater/README.md

 ## Problem Description

-- Service behind zerotrust who need to access other services
+- Service behind zerotrust who need to access another service behind zerostrus (services are on different devices. ex: raspberry pi)
-- Cannot use Cloudflare service auth built-in functionality
+- Cannot use Cloudflare service auth built-in functionality.
+Created an access group base on IP address.
 - The Public IP is changing (not static) (ex: your home public IP)

 ## Description